aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 You will be hungry again in one hour.

-Last update: Tue Aug  4 07:29:06 2026
+Last update: Wed Aug  5 07:30:22 2026

 ### Let's play! 🎮